 Step 1: Sift your powdered sugar and almond flour into a large bowl.
 This is necessary to remove lumps.

-Step 2: In a mixer, the cream of tartar, pinch of salt, and egg whites.
-Whip until they are frothy.
-Add sugar slowly and whip for 5 minutes until it forms stiff peaks.
+Step 2: Add cream of tartar, a pinch of salt, and egg whites to a mixer and whip until frothy.
+Slowly add sugar and whip for 5 minutes until stiff peaks form.

 Step 3: Fold half of the egg mixture into the almond flour powdered sugar blend.
 Gently fold in the rest of the almond flour and powdered sugar blend.
 Add food coloring if you like.